faulander/mdnotes/README.md

 ### 📁 File Management

 - **File Explorer Sidebar**: Navigate through your markdown files and folders
+- **Recent Files**: Quick access to recently opened files at the top of the sidebar
+- **Pinned Files**: Pin frequently used files for easy access
 - **Context Menu Operations**: Right-click to create, rename, or delete files and folders
 - **Drag-to-Resize Sidebar**: Adjust the sidebar width to your preference (200px - 500px)
 - **Persistent Folder State**: Expanded folders remain open when toggling the sidebar